alitskevich/arrmatura/README.md

  ## Purpose

-`Armatura` is a first-citizen a minimalistic UI framework, that extends pure HTML with true dynamic components.
+`Armatura` is a first-citizen minimalistic UI framework, that extends pure HTML with true dynamic components.

 Despite born-for-dom, it is also well-suited to develop wide range of modular component-based applications.